Coronavirus and Prostate Cancer: The Facts

 • Private hospitals may be used by the NHS for cancer treatments

-• ‘Virus-free’ cancer centres are being set up to enable cancer treatments to continue
+• ‘Virus-free’ cancer centres are being set up so that cancer treatments can continue

 If I have prostate cancer, am I more likely to get or become seriously ill with COVID-19?